tulustul/Civi-Orbis/wiki/gdd.md

 ### Slavery usage

 - Part of slavery output in a city is added to production when constructing buildings.
-- Global slavery points can used be to speed up production in a city.
 - Speeding up building production by consuming global slavery points + some food/population
 - TODO Public works, how?